MicahWade/WindFlag/docs/cookbook_import.md

     points: 200
     challenge_type: "CODING"
     language: "python3"
+    test_cases:
-    test_case_input: "5\n7"    # Input fed to the user's script
+      - input_data: "5\n7"    # Input fed to the user's script for Test Case 1
-    expected_output: "12"      # Expected stdout from the user's script
+        expected_output: "12"      # Expected stdout from the user's script for Test Case 1
+      - input_data: "10\n-3"   # Input fed to the user's script for Test Case 2
+        expected_output: "7"       # Expected stdout from the user's script for Test Case 2
     starter_code: |
       import sys